gjpelletier/delta_method/README.md

 # Installation for MATLAB

-Download the delta_method.m and parametric_boostrap.m files from this github repository (https://github.com/gjpelletier/delta_method) or MATLAB File Exchange and copy them to your working directory folder or session search path.<br>
+Download the delta_method.m and parametric_boostrap.m files from this github repository (https://github.com/gjpelletier/delta_method) or MATLAB File Exchange and copy them to your working directory or session search path folder.<br>

 # Installation for Python, Jupyter Notebook, and Google Colab